Skoparov/pack_alg/README.md

 ##  Predicates

-A predicate is a template structure wrapped into fun<> and yielding a value or a type:
+A predicate is a template structure wrapped into palg::fun<> wrapper and yielding a value or a type:
 ```
 using is_int = palg::fun<std::is_same>;